izzi-digital/QohwahMod/readme.md

 ### 📁 Installation

 1. Extract all files from this mod folder.
-2. Copy all files to:
+2. Copy all files and folders to game directory:
-   `GTA V/scripts/`
+   `GTA V/`
 3. Ensure `LemonUI.SHVDN3.dll` and `LemonUI.SHVDN3.xml` are also inside the `scripts/` folder.
 4. Launch GTA V as usual.